On lens spaces bounding smooth 4-manifolds with $\boldsymbol{b_2=1}$: Introduction

 Nonetheless, it is known that there exists a rational homology projective plane with a unique singularity of type $A_9$ (i.e., a cyclic singularity of type $(10,9)$) \cite{Hwang-Keum-Ohashi-2015}, which confirms that $L(10,1)$ is indeed in $\LB$.

 To show that $L(10,1)\notin \LS$, Greene applied a result of Kervaire and Milnor \cite{KM-1961}.
-Alternatively, one can employ Heegaard Floer $d$-invariants to establish that $L(10,1)\notin \LS$, by noting that the $d$-invariants for the two spin structures of $L(10,1)$ are $1/4$ and $-9/4$; see \cite[Section 2.3.3]{Jo-Park-Park-2024}. \end{remark}
+Alternatively, one can employ Heegaard Floer $d$-invariants to establish that $L(10,1)\notin \LS$; if such a simply connected 4-manifold exists, then it must be a spin smooth 4-manifold with $b_2=b_2^+=1$ and boundary $L(10,1)$, contradicting that the $d$-invariants for the two spin structures of $L(10,1)$ are $1/4$ and $-9/4$; see \cite[Section 2.3.3]{Jo-Park-Park-2024}. \end{remark}

 \begin{remark} There are many lens spaces that are not contained in $\LB$.
 For example, for $n>1$, the lens space $L(n,1)$ is contained in $\LB$ only if $n$ can be expressed as a sum of two squares, as shown through an application of Donaldson's diagonalization theorem (Theorem \ref{thm:Donaldson}).
 It is well known that a positive integer $n>1$ can be written as a sum of two squares if and only if, in its prime factorization, no prime $p$ such that $p\equiv 3 \mod{4}$ appears with odd multiplicity.